The most isolated way to run a real server

 Its own kernel.
 A sandbox around every Cube.

 A container shares one kernel across every tenant on the host — a single kernel bug can expose all of them.
-Krova is the opposite by design.
+Krova Cloud is the opposite by design.

 Its own kernel, per Cube